shyamsg/popgen19/README.md

 Do your results seem plausible?
 Why/why not?

-## Exercise 2B: checking if it went OK using QQ-plot
+## Exercise B: checking if it went OK using QQ-plot

-Now look at the QQ-plot that you already generated in exercise 2A (the file called plink.assoc.QQ.png) by typing:
+Now look at the QQ-plot that you already generated in exercise A (the file called plink.assoc.QQ.png) by typing:
 ```
 eog plink.assoc.logistic.QQ.png
 ```
 Here the red line is the x=y line.
 What does this plot suggest and why?

-## Exercise 2C: doing initial QC of data part 1 (sex check)
+## Exercise C: doing initial QC of data part 1 (sex check)

 As you can see a lot can go wrong if you do not check the quality of your data!
 So if you want meaningful/useful output before doing the actual testing you always have to run a lot of QC before running the association tests.

 One check that is worth running is a check if the indicated genders are correct.
 You can check this using PLINK2 to calculate the inbreeding coefficient on the X chromosome under the assumption that it is an autosomal chromosome.
+What would the inbreeding coefficient for males be?

 The reason why this is interesting is that, for technical reasons PLINK2 represents haploid chromosomes, such as X for males, as homozygotes.
-So assuming the X is an autosomal chromosome will make the males look very inbred on the X where as the woman wont (since they are diploid on the X chromosome).
+So assuming the X is an autosomal chromosome will make the males look very inbred on the X whereas the females will not (since they are diploid on the X chromosome).
 This means that the inbreeding coefficient estimates you get will be close to 1 for men and close to 0 for women.

 This gender check can be performed in PLINK2 using the following command:
 ```